 - Macarons are best enjoyed the next day as the meringue shells have a chance to soften to a crispy chewiness.

-- To store French macarons, place them in an air-tight container at room temperature for up to a week, unless you have a filling that must be refrigerated.
+- Storage instructions: Macarons can be stored in an air-tight container at room temperature for up to a week, unless you have a filling that must be refrigerated.